 Along the drive from Puerto Jimenez to where we would begin our hike, we stopped several times to see wildlife.
 Upon arriving we all loaded up on sunscreen and began the hike.

-Our tour guide, Daniel, was excellent.
+Our tour guide was excellent.
 He was so knowledgeable and you could just tell how passionate he was about Corcovado and the wildlife there.

 The first two miles or so of the hike were not actually in the national park, but rather a trail to get to the entrance of the national park.
 The trail was well maintained, shady, and most importantly it was flat!

 Upon arriving at the La Leona Ranger Station we were greeted by nice bathrooms, potable water, and outdoor showers.
-This ranger station is really nice and Daniel said it had just been redone a few years ago.
+This ranger station is really nice and our guide said it had just been redone a few years ago.

 After a brief stop at the ranger station, we continued for about another two miles.
 This trail was also well maintained, shady, and flat.